olearydj/classpub-cli/TDD.md

   - Resolve like `release`.
   - If file:
     - If only in `pending/` → info message (“exists in pending but not in preview”).
-    - Else produce git or notebook diff as above.
+    - Else produce git diff as above.
   - If folder:
     - If both exist → same folder change summary schema as above.
     - Else → info message.